Social security in India: National Health Protection Scheme

-Atal Pension Yojna
+Atal Pension Yojna (APY)

 It is a voluntary basic supplementary pension scheme, mostly intended for people surviving on mini-jobs, short-terms contracts or daily-wage earners.
 It is open to all saving bank/post office saving bank account holders in the age group of 18 to 40 years and the contributions differ, based on pension amount chosen.
-Subscribers would receive the guaranteed minimum monthly pension of Rs.
-1,000 or Rs.
-2,000 or Rs.
-3,000 or Rs.
-4,000 or Rs.
-5,000 at the age of 60 years.
+Subscribers would receive the guaranteed minimum monthly pension of ₹1,000 or ₹2,000 or ₹3,000 or ₹4,000 or ₹5,000 at the age of 60 years.

 Under APY, the monthly pension would be available to the subscriber, and after him to his spouse and after their death, the pension corpus, as accumulated at age 60 of the subscriber, would be returned to the nominee of the subscriber.
 The minimum pension would be guaranteed by the Government, i.e., if the accumulated corpus based on contributions earns a lower than estimated return on investment and is inadequate to provide the minimum guaranteed pension, the Central Government would fund such inadequacy from the general budget.
 Alternatively, if the returns on investment are higher, the subscribers would get enhanced pensionary benefits.

 Maternity Benefits

 According to The Code on Social Security, 2020, all women employees are entitled to 26 weeks of fully paid maternity leaves.
 This benefit could be availed by women for a period extending up to a maximum of 8 weeks before the expected delivery date and the remaining time can be availed after childbirth.
 For women who are having 2 or more surviving children, the duration of paid maternity leave shall be 12 weeks (i.e. 6 weeks before and 6 weeks after expected date of delivery).
-Maternity leave of 12 weeks to be available to mothers adopting a child below the age of three months from the date of adoption as well as to the "commissioning mothers".
-The commissioning mother has been defined as biological mother who uses her egg to create an embryo planted in any other woman.
+Maternity leave of 12 weeks to be available to mothers adopting a child below the age of three months from the date of adoption as well as to the "commissioning mothers" (defined as a biological mother who uses her egg to create an embryo planted in any other woman).

 A woman needs to work and contribute for at least 80 days in the years when she plans on availing this benefit.
 This social security measure is fully-funded by the employer and mandatory for all establishments operating in India.